runner989/Python_AI_Assistant/README.md

-# AI Code Assistant
+# AI Assistant

-A command-line application that leverages Google's Gemini AI to assist with coding tasks.
+A command-line application that leverages Google's Gemini AI.
 This assistant can answer questions, generate code, fix bugs, and execute commands to solve programming problems.

 ## Features